 When contacting your bank, time is of the essence.
 If you act quickly, there’s a smaller chance of being held liable for charges made without your consent.
 Under federal law, some protections help limit what you must pay for if your credit, ATM, or debit cards are stolen.
 But your protection depends on the card type and how quickly you report it.
 If you report your ATM or debit card is lost or stolen:

-• Before any unauthorized changes are made, your maximum loss is $0.
+- Before any unauthorized changes are made, your maximum loss is $0.

-• Within two business days of the loss or theft, your maximum loss is $50.
+- Within two business days of the loss or theft, your maximum loss is $50.

-• More than two business days, but within 60 calendar days from your statement being sent to you, your maximum loss is $500.
+- More than two business days, but within 60 calendar days from your statement being sent to you, your maximum loss is $500.

-• More than 60 calendar days from your statement, your maximum loss is everything that was taken from your account.
+- More than 60 calendar days from your statement, your maximum loss is everything that was taken from your account.

 4. Call your credit card companies

-Call your credit card companies when you get off the phone with your banks.
+Call your credit card company when you get off the phone with your banks.
 If you act quickly and report your credit card lost or stolen before any fraudulent charges are made, you won’t be held responsible for any transactions you didn’t authorize.
 If you report your card’s loss after someone uses it, the maximum amount you may be responsible for is $50.

 Finding the correct contact information can be tricky, so check your statement for the right phone number.
 Many credit card companies have designated phone numbers for reporting cards as lost.
-If you have an app for your credit card, you may be able to report your card as lost in the app.
+If you have an app for your credit card accounts, you may be able to report your card as lost in the app.
 If possible, document your conversation or take screenshots showing you declared your card as lost.

 5. Freeze your credit

 Once you’ve called your banks and credit card companies, it’s time to freeze your credit.
 What’s a credit freeze?
 A credit freeze restricts you — and any other third party — from accessing your credit report.
-Restricted access to your credit report means you, or potential fraudsters, aren’t able to open new accounts in your name.
-It’s important to note that freezing your credit doesn’t affect your credit or prevent you from getting your annual credit report.
+Restricted access to your credit reports means you, or potential fraudsters, aren’t able to open new accounts in your name.
+It’s important to note that freezing your credit doesn’t affect your credit or prevent you from getting your annual credit reports.

 A credit freeze is free of cost and lasts until you lift it.
 To place a credit freeze, contact each credit bureau (Equifax, TransUnion, and Experian) and follow their instructions.
-After you lift your credit freeze, take advantage of a free credit report, as changes to your credit can be one of the easiest ways to detect fraud.
+After you lift your credit freeze, take advantage of free credit reports, as changes to your credit can be one of the easiest ways to detect fraud.

 6. Replace your driver’s license

 If your driver's license was in your lost wallet, you’ll need to make a trip to the Department of Motor Vehicles (DMV) to replace it or have a new card printed and mailed to you.
 To ensure your replacement experience is as smooth as possible, make sure you have all the necessary documentation beforehand.
 The requirements for a new license vary by state, so check your state requirements.
-Most DMVs require at least one proof of residency in the form of a utility bill or official document.
-A letter from your grandma won’t cut it.
-You may also be asked to provide your Social Security number, birth certificate, or passport to verify your identity.

 In some states, you may be able to fill out the application for a lost or stolen license online before scheduling your appointment at the DMV, which may help expedite your time spent there.
 If you have documentation that your license was stolen, you may also be able to avoid paying fees associated with a replacement license.
 Replacing a lost driver's license can be a headache, but it can be pretty quick if you have the correct information.
 A replacement license will be shipped to you in four to six weeks.